Plagiarism and AI Policy

 Post-Publication Actions:

-- Retraction of the published article
+- Retraction of the article

-- Labeling the article with a plagiarism notice
+- Issuance of a formal plagiarism notice

 Reporting Plagiarism